-Down's Syndrome is a condition someone is born with which causes learning disabilities, caused by an extra 'number 21' chromosome.
+Down's Syndrome is a condition that someone is born with which causes learning disabilities, this is the result of having an extra 'number 21' chromosome.
 It can come from either the mother or the father and there is no way to predict it.
 Down's Syndrome is the most common cause of developmental disability.

-There are thought to be up to 120 features of Down's Syndrome, but many children experience no more than a handful of these.
-Aside from several physical traits, the main mental symptoms include a slower rate of learning new skills, meaning those affected often meet their 'developmental milestones' such as walking or talking later.
+Someone with Down's Syndrome, aside from several physical traits, may have a slower rate of learning new skills so that they meet their 'developmental milestones' such as walking or talking later.

-As the child grows up, meetings with the health visitor should be ongoing and can really help to look after the health of the family as a whole.
+As your child grows up, meetings with your health visitor should continue and can really help to look after the health of the family as a whole.
 A speech therapist, physiotherapist and occupational therapist may well have important roles too, both from a very young age and later during the child's schooling.

 You should make sure you check what benefits you might be able to claim, for example Disability Living Allowance for children.

 You may also want to meet other families who have a child with Down's Syndrome.
 Contact your local branch of the Down’s Syndrome Association for local support.
 Your local carer service may also be able to help.
 Finally, if you would like to make contact with other families with experience of Down's Syndrome try visiting our Carers Space discussion boards and chat room.